ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

     });

-    // Create an App Service Plan for the App Service var appServicePlan = new AppServicePlan("appServicePlan", new AppServicePlanArgs {
+    // Create an App Service Plan for the App Service var appServicePlan = new AppServicePlan("myappServicePlan", new AppServicePlanArgs {
         ResourceGroupName = resourceGroup.Name,
         Location = resourceGroup.Location,